-An important role in an interior decoration of cathedrals has been played by lighting fitting, symbolizing, on the one hand, the divine light, and at the same time, prayer to the Lord.
-Therefore, usually Christian churches were filled with numerous lamps.
+An important role in the interior decoration of cathedrals has been played by lighting fitting, symbolizing, on the one hand, the divine light, and at the same time, prayer to the Lord.
+Therefore, usually, Christian churches were filled with numerous lamps.
 There are many of them in the Assumption Cathedral as well.